 Renfe-SNCF trains are the result of a collaboration between France and Spain to bring the two countries together via a network of high-speed trains.
 There are two comfort classes – Turista (or Second Class) and Preferente (or First Class).
 Both classes have power sockets and comfortable seating.
 Luggage security checks are in force at all Spanish stations before boarding.
 It's also advisable to travel with your identity card for border control.

-The average journey time between Barcelona and Paris is 9 hours and 5 minutes and the fastest journey time is 6 hours and 28 minutes.
-On an average weekday, there are 4 trains per day travelling from Barcelona to Paris.
-The journey time may be longer on weekends and holidays; use our journey planner on this page to search for a specific travel date.
+The average journey time by train between Barcelona and Paris is 10 hours and 59 minutes, with around 11 trains per day.
+The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

 Yes, it is possible to travel from Barcelona to Paris without having to change trains.
-There are 2 direct trains from Barcelona to Paris.
+There is 1 direct train from Barcelona to Paris each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Barcelona to Paris leaves at 00:16.
 Times and services may vary during weekends and holidays.